-The University Police Department routinely publishes a Police Activity Report that is available through USF News or upon request.
+The University Police Department routinely publishes a Police Activity Report that is available on their website or upon request.
 The University Police will make timely reports to the campus community on serious crimes that rerpresent a continuing threat to students and employees and have been reported to campus and local law enforcement agenices.